matthew-brett/dsfe/notebooks/01/what-is-data-science.md

 The foundation is code.
 At heart, the novelty in the work of data scientists is not novelty at all - it is just the discovery that being able to use code makes a huge difference to the analyses that you can do, and the conclusions that you can draw.
 Analysis based on code is:

 *   Versatile.
-Code allows us to analyze big, messy, mixed, and complex data
-    \- put more simply, it allows us to analyze real data.
+Code allows us to analyze big, messy, mixed, and complex data \- put more simply, it allows us to analyze real data.
 *   Realistic.
-When you have the flexibility of code, you can be realistic about the real work of analysis, because you can do that work.
-The real work of analysis is cleaning, reorganizing, collating and exploring.
+The real work of analysis is working with real data.
+    Much of this work is cleaning, reorganizing, collating and exploring.
+It is both complex and repetitive; it can only be done effectively with code.
+If you can code, then you can do this work, describe it, and teach it.
 *   Collaborative.
 Programmers have been working for many years on methods for effective collaboration.
 Data scientists learn these methods, and apply them, so they become more transparent, more efficient, and better at working together in teams.
 *   Reproducible.
 Much analysis that does not use code, uses graphical interfaces.
 These are famous for making it difficult to record your analysis, or describe it to someone else.
 Analyses based on code are naturally reproducible, because you can run the code again, to produce the same result, and you can give someone your code, so they can do the same thing.
 *   Easier to understand.
 Coding allows us to shift our emphasis from the relatively difficult mathematics behind the old-school statistical tests, such as t-test and ANOVA, to more direct methods such as resampling, including permutation tests and bootstrap estimation.
 Code gives us a language to describe these methods in a simple and direct way, and this makes the ideas clearer and easier to generalize.

 ## Why now?